achhansrun/chip-8_emu/README.md

 ### How to do debug build

-First this command to initialize build:
+First this command to configure build:
 `cmake -S . -B build/Debug`
 Next this command to finally build:
 `cmake --build build/Debug`